AI Use Cases/Law Firms

 1

 Step 1: Raw prospect data - call recordings, intake forms, emails - flows into the Revenue Institute ingestion layer via API integration with your phone system, email server, and Clio or iManage.
-The system stores this data in an isolated, encrypted environment with zero retention by third-party LLMs.
+The system stores this data in an isolated, encrypted environment with zero retention by third-party AI models.

 2

 Step 2: Our legal-domain AI model processes unstructured data in real time, extracting client identity, matter details, practice group fit, fee arrangement, and conflict indicators.
-The model cross-references extracted names and entities against your existing client database and integrated state bar conflict registries.
+The model cross-references extracted names and entities against your firm's own client and matter history - and your firm's conflicts tool, such as Intapp, if you license one - flagging any matches for attorney review.

 3